andrew/ultimate-awesome/README.md

 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
-- [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-game-production](https://github.com/vhladiienko/awesome-game-production) - A curated list of awesome resources, related to game production process: books, articles, tools, project management stuff etc.
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.